-➢ Practical: Some of the aspects of practical also have overlapping with field works of core papers like in childhood and growing up paper field work demands B.Ed. trainees to collect data on multiple childhoods like marginalized children, slum children, street children etc and in understanding the self-practical also they are required to do a seminar related to similar group.
+Some of the aspects of practical also have overlapping with field works of core papers like in childhood and growing up paper field work demands B.Ed. trainees collect on multiple to data childhoods like marginalized children. slum children, street children etc and in understanding the self practical also they are required to do a seminar related to similar group.
 So it becomes difficult to demarcate the work clearly from internal and external viewpoint.